zcoding/spa-router/README.md

 OR

-Use the dist files in the build folder.
+Use the dist files in the dist folder.

 ## Basic Usage